University of Kelaniya: Faculty of Medicine

-The Faculty of Medicine of the University of Kelaniya is on a 35 acre campus at Ragama.
+The Faculty of Medicine, University of Kelaniya is on a 35 acre campus at Ragama.
 It is one of eight medical schools in Sri Lanka.
 The faculty began classes with the admission of 120 students in September 1991 after the government, in 1989, nationalised the North Colombo Medical College (NCMC), the first privately funded medical school in Sri Lanka established in 1980.
 The first batch of students, of the Faculty of Medicine, University of Kelaniya completed their five-year course and graduated MBBS in September 1996.
 Prof. Carlo Fonseka was the first dean of the faculty.
-Subsequent deans were Prof. Janaka de Silva, Prof. Rajitha Wickremasinghe, Prof. Nilanthi de Silva and Prof. Prasantha S. Wijesinghe.
-The current dean is Prof. Janaki de S. Hewavisenthi.
+Subsequent deans were Prof. Janaka de Silva, Prof. Rajitha Wickremasinghe, Prof. Nilanthi de Silva, Prof. Prasantha S. Wijesinghe and Prof. Janaki de S. Hewavisenthi.
+The current dean is Prof. Madawa N. Chandratilake.

 The faculty now has over 1,000 medical students.
 This number includes international students, mainly from other South Asian countries, who have been admitted on a fee-levying basis.
 The faculty also welcomes students for elective appointments.
 Students from medical schools in Europe, USA and Australia have spent their elective periods with the university.
 In addition to the MBBS course, it conducts a BSc programme in speech and hearing sciences.

 There is a permanent academic staff of over 120 and in addition 40 temporary academic staff and over 60 visiting staff that includes consultants who are based in the affiliated teaching hospitals.